neptuno-fpga/Binaries/Computers/ZXUNO/readme.md

 # ZXUNO

-Ported by Fernando Mosquera @benitoss
+Ported by Fernando Mosquera @benitoss bios by UTO